SebastianRoslon/BusinessNews/README.md

 Application is available on below localhost with port 8080:/file

-News from APIs are saved to BusinessArticlesPoland.txt file
+News from API are saved to BusinessArticlesPoland.txt file